roblaing/swipl-webapp-howto/README.md

 ```
 If you're not an HTML purist, that may be an easier route.

-Besides quasiquotes, another way to keep HTML more legible and maintable in [reply_html_page(:Head, :Body)](http://www.swi-prolog.org/pldoc/doc_for?object=reply_html_page/2) is to use ```\['HTML code here...']``` syntax which I've used in Module 3 to render a list of ASCII art from a database.
+Besides quasiquotes, another way to keep HTML more legible and maintable in [reply_html_page(:Head, :Body)](http://www.swi-prolog.org/pldoc/doc_for?object=reply_html_page/2) is to use ```\['HTML code here...']``` syntax which I've used in Module 3 to render a list of ASCII art from a database created by iteration (which I couldn't figure out how to insert as a value acceptable in quasiquoting).

-A nice thing about SWI Prolog is it handles multiline strings without needing any linebreak noise, and by using single quotes, there is no need to escape the double quotes used to surround HTML attribute values.
-Instead of using index.html to render the home page, it could be done like this:
+Using single quotes means no need to escape the double quotes used to surround HTML attribute values, and SWI Prolog allows linebreaks in quotes.
+So instead of using index.html to render the home page, it could be done like this:

 ```prolog
 :- http_handler(root(.), front_handler, []).